 All freshmen must declare their major during the spring term of their freshman year.
 The process for declaring your major is outlined below.

 - By Friday, April 24: Arrange to meet with your advisor to discuss your Choice of Major decision.
 Every freshman is expected to either declare a major or declare him/herself to be an Undesignated Sophomore by this date.

-- The Course Selection form will be available for download as a PDF document this spring.
-You will need to print a copy of the form and check off your departmental choice.
-Note that both you and your advisor must sign the form.
+- The Course Selection form is available for download as an editable PDF document.
+You need to complete and print this form.
+Be sure to check off your departmental choice.
+Both you and your advisor must sign the form before it is submitted.

 - Signed Course Selection forms must be submitted to the Student Services Center, room 11-120 by April 24.

 Global Education and Career Development (GECD) is another great resource on this topic.
 Their staff can help you discuss how to connect your major to different careers and how to incorporate global opportunities into your studies.
 They also offer tips on Choosing a Major.

 UAAP staff are also available to discuss your options with you.
 To make an appointment with one of us, write to email@example.com.